Product design, visual design

-A mobile app to scan specially encoded labels for secure product authentication.
+A mobile app to scan specially encoded labels for protected product authentication.
 The StegVision beta launched in April 2020.

 The anti-counterfeit market is a multi-billion dollar problem.
 Not only are brand images and profit revenues hurt when inauthentic products hit the public, consumers risk getting scammed with subpar goods too.
 It was important to target the fraudulent market at a manufacturing level—before fakes have a chance to reach consumers.

-Many existing authentication apps were convoluted.
+Many existing anti-counterfeit apps were convoluted.
 It was hard to get immediate verification results without going through support or waiting days to find out if products were authentic.

 For the purposes of this beta, the CEO wanted to focus on establishing B2B investor relations.
 He wanted the app to be clearly about protecting users from counterfeit products.
 The app also needed to be white-labeled.